29deepanshutyagi/Shopy-crafts/README.md

 # Shopy-crafts
-a handicraft shopping website
-single destination for handicraft
+a handicraft shopping website\nsingle destination for handicraft